-3 Equipment Verification and Test (All inverters must be installed and worl Resul ts: $P = Pass$, $F = Fail$, $N/A = Not Applicable$ Item to be Verified Result Notes functi grid u be co active distrik monit side A closed invert do no not st power not ac power produ freque rm Islanding Detection (ID, Anti-Islanding) from and removes all generation sources from upon simulated utility power outage.
-This shall infirmed by a field test once all inverters are ely outputting A/C voltage and current into the oution system.
-Steady state production shall be cored for 5 minutes.
-After 5 minutes the line A/C switch will be opened for 1 minute, then d.
-During the simulated utility outage the ters output shall be monitored to ensure they of produce power during the outage and also do cart producing power immediately when utility or is restored.
-Grid dependent inverters should octively produce power until 5 minutes after A/C or is restored.
-After the inverters begin ucing power, monitoring of voltage, current, and ency shall continue for another 5 minutes. oring Equipment that HHH has remote access actions correctly (where applicable) a) Cerreceives b) Cerrensf rm Transfer Trip (where applicable): ases to energize the distribution system upon ving a transfer trip signal, ases to energize the distribution system upon fer trip communication loss. ter and related equipment is Certified to 41, IEEE 1547, and CSA Standards (ex. i re that all active sources of power production nverters) are on site and working (to be leted by an independent Professional Engineer hired by the applicant)
+3 Equipment Verification and Tes (All inverters must be installed and wor Results: $P = Pass$ , $F = Fail$ , $N/A = Not Applicable$ Item to be Verified Result Notes Confirm Islanding Detection (ID, Anti-Islanding) functions and removes all generation sources from grid upon simulated utility power outage.
+This shall be confirmed by a field test once all inverters are actively outputting A/C voltage and current into the distribution system.
+Steady state production shall be monitored for 5 minutes.
+After 5 minutes the line side A/C switch will be opened for 1 minute, then closed.
+During the simulated utility outage the inverters output shall be monitored to ensure they do not produce power during the outage and also do not start producing power immediately when utility power is restored.
+Grid dependent inverters should not actively produce power until 5 minutes after A/C power is restored.
+After the inverters begin producing power, monitoring of voltage, current, and frequency shall continue for another 5 minutes.
+Monitoring Equipment that HHH has remote access to functions correctly (where applicable) Confirm Transfer Trip (where applicable): a) Ceases to energize the distribution system upon receiving a transfer trip signal, b) Ceases to energize the distribution system upon transfer trip communication loss.
+Inverter and related equipment is Certified to UL1741, IEEE 1547, and CSA Standards Ensure that all active sources of power production (ex. inverters) are on site and working (to be completed by an independent Professional Engineer hired by the applicant)